The PostOffice.co.uk International Money Transfer is a White Label – What does it mean?

 That indicates that in fact, these services are operated by a third party (here’s an explanation from Wikipedia on how White Labels operate).

 The simple answer to that is no, it’s not necessarily bad.
-As a matter of fact, the Post Office chose a very reliable partner to handle money transfers – Moneycorp.
-It’s one of our most recommended currency services.
+As a matter of fact, the Post Office chose a very big partner to handle money transfers – Western Union.
+It’s one of the biggest players in the world for this type of services.

 UK Post Office Client Reviews